UC Santa Cruz Nike Tennis Camp Santa Cruz, California

 Check-in / Check-out Times:

-Check-in: All campers Sunday between 12:30-2:30pm at dorms (TBD for 2014).
+Check-in: All campers Sunday between 12:30-2:30pm at the Cowell Dorms.
 (All Day and Extended Day Campers will depart that evening after dinner and evening activities at 9:00pm.)

 Graduation: 4:30pm at the dorms.
 (Parents invited to attend!)